Wesley-Fisher/photo-location-plotter/README.md

 # How to Use

-1. Install Requirements
+1. Install Requirements (Pipfile provided)
-2. Create a folder for your 'project'
 3. Download a map file as an image
-4. Create a settings file
+4. Create a config file for your map
 5. Run

 ## Requirements

-First of all, this code will need to be downloaded.

-This code works using Python, and is tested on versions 3.5-3.9 on both Windows and Ubuntu.
-On both of these operating systems, you can open a command prompt, and run `pip install -r pip3_requirements.txt` in this directory.
-This should install all of the code needed.
+This code was most recently run on Python 3.12.3.
+A Pipenv environment can be used (example commands will need to be modified to use pipenv if that is the case).

+### Test Project Test

+Within the `test_project/config.yaml` file, complete the entries for the full paths of the `test_project/photos` folder and the `map_in` and `map_out` entries where the placeholder entries are.

-You can run the command `python run.py test_project` in this directory to run tests and ensure everything is installed.
-If it works, you will see a `map_out.png` file under `projects/test_project/`
+Run the command `python run.py <path to test_project/config.yaml>` tests and ensure everything is installed.
+If it works, you will see a `map_out.png` file under `test_project/`

-## Folder

-The term for each map image you would like to create is a project.
-These are stored as folders in the 'projects' directory.
-Create a folder there.
-The name should:

-1. Be easy to type/use, such as `family_vacation_2010`.
-You will need to enter the name in other locations.
-2. Not contain spaces.
-Underscores make a good replacement.
-Avoid special characters.

 ## Download a Map File